alextrujillo4/olx/readme.md

 ## Result
-Hello Guys i just took a extra time to download the SDK and test our code so i am sending it.
+Hello Guys i just took a extra time to download the SDK and test our code.

-I just added some changes:
+Changes: added:
 1. Added Dependency Injection
 2. Fixed the Price Regrex i was using.

-These are the changes:
+Scenarios:
 ### 1. Main Screen
 ![main_screen.png](files%2Fmain_screen.png)